 Mustang Gas Products owns and operates the Binger Gas Plant located in Caddo County, Oklahoma.
-In 2016, the facility emitted 658 tons of NO_x , primarily from three of the four natural gas fueled four-stroke rich-burn engines utilized at the site.
+In 2016, the facility emitted 658 tons of NOx, primarily from three of the four natural gas fueled four-stroke rich-burn engines utilized at the site.
 A four-factor analysis and follow-up response, submitted by Mustang Gas, considered potential controls on these four engines.
 Three of the four engines (CM-2323, CM-2324, and CM-2325) already operate with air fuel ratio controllers (AFRC).
 In addition, two of the engines (CM-2324 and CM2325) already operate with non-selective catalytic reduction (NSCR) installed, and no additional controls are considered cost effective for those engines.
-As shown in Table 6-4. at \$24.00 and \$24.67 per ton of NO_x removed, the analysis concluded the most efficient control application for the remaining two engines (CM-2323 and CM-2322) to be NSCR with good combustion practices.
+As shown in Table 6-4 at \$24.00 and \$24.67 per ton of NOx removed, the analysis concluded the most efficient control application for the remaining two engines (CM-2323 and CM-2322) to be NSCR with good combustion practices.
 DEQ concurs that this is a reasonable conclusion.
 Mustang Gas already completed installation of NSCR on CM-2323 as permitted by 2015-1174-C (M-2).
 Mustang Gas Products will adhere to the following requirement for the remaining engine:

-Mustang Gas Products will apply for a construction permit from DEQ for the installation of nonselective catalytic reduction (NSCR) to emission unit CM-2322 at the Binger Gas Plant.
-The NSCR will be operational no later than one year following the approval this section of Oklahoma's State Implementation Plan by EPA.
+Mustang Gas Products will apply for a construction permit from DEQ for the installation of an air fuel ratio controller (AFRC) and non-selective catalytic reduction (NSCR) to emission unit CM-2322 at the Binger Gas Plant.
+The AFRC and NSCR will be operational no later than one year following the approval this section of Oklahoma's State Implementation Plan by EPA.